 Lineage and Myths of Anubis

-Part of it had to do with the famous Osiris myth that clearly pushed forth the narrative of Osiris being the lord of the underworld.
-Such titles alluded to the enhanced eminence of Osiris, who was then perceived as the Judge of the Dead as well as the central figure who decided the deceased’s fate after the Weighing of the Heart ceremony.
+Part of it had to do with the famous Osiris myth that clearly pushed forth the narrative of Osiris being the lord of the underworld (or god of the dead).
+Such titles hinted at the enhanced eminence of Osiris.
+Consequently, during the Middle Kingdom period, Osiris (instead of Anubis) was perceived as the Judge of the Dead as well as the central figure who decided the deceased’s fate after the Weighing of the Heart ceremony.

-In that regard, the Anubis myth was ‘rewritten’ to fit into the Osiris myth, thereby presenting how the Jackal God was supposedly the son of Osiris and his sister-in-law Nephthys (she disguised herself as Isis, the wife of Osiris, to entice the god), but was brought up by the benevolent Isis.
-In some myths, Anubis intentionally gives up his power to be Osiris’ ‘right-hand man’.
+In that regard, the Anubis myth was ‘rewritten’ to fit into the Osiris myth, thereby presenting how Anubis was supposedly the son of Osiris and his sister-in-law Nephthys (she disguised herself as Isis, the wife of Osiris, to entice the god), but was brought up by the benevolent Isis.
+In some myths, Anubis intentionally gives up his power to be the “right-hand man” of Osiris.